 Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-0% or 20% coinsurance for Medicare-covered Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital benefits.◊ beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. ◊Your cost-sharing is determined by your level of Medicaid eligibility.
+0% or 20% coinsurance for Medicare-covered benefits.◊ Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. ◊Your cost-sharing is determined by your level of Medicaid eligibility.
+Contact your Medicaid plan.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+There are no preferred vendors/manufacturers for Durable Medical Equipment (DME).

+Services that are covered for you What you must pay when you get these services Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
+Coverage is limited to the U.S. and its territories.
+0% to 20% coinsurance (up to \$90 per visit) for Medicare-covered benefits.◊ If you are admitted to the hospital within 3 days, you do not have to pay your share of the cost for emergency care.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital. ◊ Your cost-sharing is determined by your level of Medicaid eligibility.
 Contact your Medicaid plan.
-There are no preferred vendors/manufacturers for Durable Medical Equipment (DME).
-Emergency care Emergency care refers to services that are: 0% to 20% coinsurance (up Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical to \$90 per visit) for Medicare-covered benefits.◊ condition.
-If you are admitted to the A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, hospital within 3 days, you do not have to pay your share of the cost for emergency care. injury, severe pain, or a medical condition that is quickly getting worse.
-If you receive emergency care at an out-of-network